JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Create .py script to add a bunch of entries to the database
 - Pass database info using JSON but first need to enter everything into DB
 - Reduce the height of the screen
 - Ensure it works on all screen sizes
 - Resize player ship for dashboard/index
 - Enemies gain health based on level & difficulty
 - Change stats for each enemy type
 - Game world larger than viewport so enemies can spawn little bit at a time not all at once
-- Pass info from JavaScript to Python using a hidden form
 - Shields should stop recharging when you take damage
-- Performance loss around 200 kills
+- Performance loss around 100 kills
-- Find sounds for chaingun firing
-- Add random element to chaingun's LEFT axis (inaccuracy)
 - Fix line formation Spawning
+- Missiles hitbox too small
+- Change Background Image Randomly (??)
+- Pass info from JavaScript to Python using JSON
+- Create overview.html
+- Pass info from JavaScript to Python using a hidden form **CANCELLED**
+- Background Image **DONE**
+- Change img for torpedo **DONE**
+- Find sounds for chaingun firing & empty **DONE**
+- Add random element to chaingun's LEFT axis (inaccuracy) **DONE**
-- Make some enemies fire multiple times
+- Make some enemies fire multiple times **DONE**
-- Dead enemies are still shooting
+- Dead enemies are still shooting **DONE**
 - Make enemies fire at you **DONE**
 - Take Armor into account in damage calculations **DONE**
 - Break apart munitions images **DONE**